keithbuhler/sophia-socal/index.md

 ---
 layout: page
-title:
+title: SOPHIA SoCal
 permalink:
 header:
-  image:
+  image: /images/sophia.jpg
 ---
 <br>

+Welcome!

-SOPHIA is an informal gathering of Orthodox Christian laymen and clergy.
+SOPHIA SoCal is an informal gathering of Orthodox Christian laymen and clergy.
 Members are philosophers, thinkers, teachers, and anyone interested in philosophy and theology.

-Join us!
+Come dialog with us!

+If you'd like to join, contact Herman Slavens at the following:  osleibh youknowwhat gmail dot com.